dragonfly-science/dragonfly-website/content/publications/richard_application_2013.md

 the maximum human-caused mortality rate that the populations could incur, while still being able to recover to above half the carrying capacity, with 95% probability, in the presence of both environmental and demographic stochasticity.
 Second, we generated a PBR estimate using an approximate maximum growth rate and population size.
-The PBR estimate included a parameter r, calibrated so that the base PBR (PBRb; evaluated with f = 1 and with the total population, N, rather than the conservative estimate, Nmin) had only a 5%-probability of exceeding the maximum human-caused mortality.
-Finally, we explored the effect of errors or bias in the demographic parameters used for the calculation of the PBR, to provide guidance in setting the value of the recovery factor, f .
+The PBR estimate included a parameter *&#961;*, calibrated so that the base PBR (PBR<sub>b</sub>; evaluated with *f* = 1 and with the total population, *N*, rather than the conservative estimate, *N*<sub>min</sub>) had only a 5%-probability of exceeding the maximum human-caused mortality.
+Finally, we explored the effect of errors or bias in the demographic parameters used for the calculation of the PBR, to provide guidance in setting the value of the recovery factor, *f*.
 The analysis showed that the approximate base PBR derived from demographic parameter estimates tended to overestimate the maximum human-caused mortality.
 Inclusion of a calibration factor, r, was required to adjust the PBR approximations to meet the management criterion; r varied between 0.17